ADD-Faun/Awesome_Battleships_Game/README.md

   - Incorrect inputs return "' ' is invalid" and asks them to resubmit.

 ![Input validation](assets/images/battleships_user_input.png)

-- __Data control__

-  - Data for each sides board and ships is contained in a class.
-  - The scores, grid size and number of ships stored in a dictionary.

 - __Grid size and ship number__